 Pace and scale

 There has been lots happening in London this month.
 Work on implementation of the NHS Long Term Plan for England is proceeding at what is called “pace and scale”.
 I am representing the College on the overarching group on the Medical workforce.
 I am also leading a group for Health Education England on the use of Physicians Associates in the Mental Health Workforce.
 I am meeting PAs more and more on my travels and a growing number of them are interested in working with us.
-We have produced some FAQs on the role and how it fits in mental health service, please have a look at these and share with your colleagues.

 I hope that you are learning to find your way around about our fabulous new website.
 Can I point you towards our pages on Social Inclusion?
 There is lots of useful information about how to support our patients (DOCX) and practical tips such as how to write reports to provide evidence for our patients who are applying for Personal Independence Payments (PIP).

 This month sees the launch of our Twitter Book Club.
-The first meeting will take place on the 26th of February between 7 and 8pm.
+The first meeting will take place on the 26 February between 7 and 8pm.
 We will be discussing one of my favourite books, Three Things About Elsie by Joanna Cannon, best-selling author and psychiatrist.
 The book tells the story of 84-year-old Florence who has fallen in her flat at Cherry Tree Home for the Elderly.
 As she waits to be rescued, she considers the charming new resident who looks exactly like a man she once knew – a man who died sixty years ago.
 His arrival stirs distant memories and lying on the floor Florence considers a terrible secret from her past and wonders if it is about to come to light...